Winston-Lin/dziganto.github.io/_posts/2017-4-19-Sparse-Matrices-For-Efficient-Machine-Learning.md

 ```

 ### Spy()
 I mentioned Matplotlib's *spy()* method which allows us to visualize the sparsity of a dataset.
-[Note: the *%matplotlib* is for Jupyter notebook users.
+[Note: the *%matplotlib inline* is for Jupyter notebook users.
 Feel free to omit it otherwise.]
 ```
 %matplotlib inline
 import matplotlib.pyplot as plt